MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 For QR Code tracking to work on HoloLens 2, you need to be on build 19H1 or later.

-QR tracking is automatic on HoloLens 2, and you will need the "webcam" capability added to your app.
+QR tracking is automatic on HoloLens 2, and you'll need the "webcam" capability added to your app.

 ### Where do I find the API plugin files?